onerhinodev/grunt-sass-project/README.md

 # npm install
 ```
 * Command above will install necessary packages, allowing to use `grunt`task runner to transform Sass files into CSS.
+* Remember to edit `package.json` and fill with correct project instructions, like project name, description and version.

 ## Compiling Sass to CSS